rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/laptop-build-howto.md

     ```

 ## Building

-Yoy can either build your container based off of a Dockerfile you create from scratch or a ready-made one.
+You can either build your container based off of a Dockerfile you create from scratch or a ready-made one.
 We will show both options below:

 ### Creating a Dockerfile from scratch